Tinder/Nodes/Customization/Configuration.md

 All values shown in the sample are the defaults.

+> [!TIP]
-> TIP: It is only necessary to include config options that are different from the defaults.
+> It is only necessary to include config options that are different from the defaults.

 ```yaml
 uiFrameworks: